A shop vac and cyclone corral, plus a handy sanding station

 Build the tower

-Cut the plywood parts to fit your dust vac and cyclone setup.
+To build a DIY dust collection system, start by cutting the plywood parts to fit your shop vac dust collection and cyclone setup.
 Drill pocket holes in the back, side panels, and lower front—including those used to attach the base—but don’t bore the upper front’s pocket holes until after sizing the ramp.
-Drill holes through the right panel for the vacuum hoses, locating them based on the height and style of your particular shop vacuum.
+Drill holes through the right panel for the vacuum hoses, locating them based on the height and style of your particular shop vacuum dust collector.
 While you’re at it, drill a smaller hole for your shop vac’s power cord so you can easily plug it into the iVac switch.
 Screw the back, sides, and lower front together and temporarily clamp the upper front panel in place.
 Size the pegboard panel ledgers to fit tightly around the inside perimeter of the tower, then screw and glue them 1/4" from the top.

 Remove the upper front, and locate the ramp ledgers as shown.
 Cut a 1/4" plywood ramp to sit atop the ramp ledgers, and slide it into place for a snug fit.
 After installing the ramp, mark and drill pocket holes in the upper front where they will be accessible above and below the ramp, and attach it to the tower.

-Ramp it up.
-After attaching the pegboard ledgers, use a spacer to locate the upper ramp ledger 5⁄16" below the left pegboard ledger and the lower ramp ledger the same distance below the bottom of the dust collection hole.
+After attaching the pegboard ledgers, use a spacer to locate the upper ramp ledger 5/16" below the left pegboard ledger and the lower ramp ledger the same distance below the bottom of the dust collection hole.
 Slide the ramp into place before attaching the upper front panel.

 Add the base and tool holders